 9. Glide across the snow on a snowmobile

 Snowmobile excursions generally have one or two tour guides leading a group of people across the snow, stopping at key sites such as ice caves, mountains and impressive landscapes.
 Some operators also offer unique Northern Lights tours on clear-sky evenings.
+This is our top pick for one of the most adrenaline inducing things to do in Iceland!

 Cost: Snowmobile tours start at £180 per person for a 4 hour tour and can cost up to £260 for longer adventures.
 Hotel transfers and all equipment are usually included in the price.